Djoko Suyanto

 Suyanto graduated from the Indonesian Air Force Academy (Akademi Angkatan Udara, AAU) in 1973 and rapidly gained his pilot's brevet.
 He underwent further training in Australia and the United States, where he trained at the United States Air Force Weapons School at Nellis Air Force Base, before becoming a flying instructor.
 He then served successively as the commander of No. 14 (Air Combat) Squadron flying F-5 Tiger II, the commander of Iswahyudi Air Force Base, the commander of the National Air Defense Sector, and the commander of the Air Force Education Command.

-Djoko Suyanto was appointed as the Commander of Air Force Operations Command 2 - East in 2001.
+Djoko Suyanto was appointed the Commander of Air Force Operations Command 2 - East in 2001.
 Two years later he took up the post of Air Force Operations Advisor at Air Force Headquarters and in 2005 he was appointed Chief of Staff of the Air Force.
 When, in 2006, Djoko Suyanto became Commander of the National Armed Forces, he was the first Air Force officer to hold this post.

 Air Chief Marshal Djoko Suyanto is known as one of Indonesia’s best fighter pilots.

 At his confirmation hearing, he was quoted as saying: